Rare Winter Birds at the Garden

 Some winters, the Chicago Botanic Garden welcomes unusual visitors.
-A few years ago, the Enabling Garden hosted four bird species that usually live in northern boreal and mixed coniferous forests.
-They came to feast on birch catkins, alder seeds, and spruce cone seeds as well as on thistles in feeders right here at the Garden.
-Birders and photographers pointed binoculars and cameras to the trees and feeders to get a closer view or snapshot of these handsome northerly visitors.
-Amid the chatter of birders and photographers were the insistent, buzzing calls of pine siskins, the most common of the four winter birds visiting the Garden.
+The Enabling Garden has hosted four bird species that usually live in northern boreal and mixed coniferous forests.
+They come to feast on birch catkins, alder seeds, and spruce cone seeds as well as on thistles in feeders right here at the Garden.
+Birders and photographers point binoculars and cameras to the trees and feeders to get a closer view or snapshot of these handsome northerly visitors.
+Amid the chatter of birders and photographers are the insistent, buzzing calls of pine siskins, the most common of the four winter birds visiting the Garden.

-Typically you'll see some siskins in northern Illinois and at the Garden every winter, but 2012 was a banner year for these lovely little birds—with more than 30 visible at one time.
-Just within the last two weeks of January, flocks of common redpolls joined the siskins, and some birders spotted the rarest of the rare, a hoary redpoll.
-A flock of 50 white-winged crossbills was seen sporadically for several days in a row enjoying the seeds from cones of a black hills spruce near the Enabling Garden.
+Typically you'll see some siskins in northern Illinois and at the Garden every winter, but sometimes, we have a banner year for these lovely little birds—with more than 30 visible at one time.
+Flocks of common redpolls sometimes join the siskins, and birders might even spot the rarest of the rare—a hoary redpoll.
+A flock of 50 white-winged crossbills was even spied enjoying the seeds from cones of a black hills spruce near the Enabling Garden.

 Why were they here?

 Siskins, redpolls, and crossbills belong to the finch family and usually feed on seeds from trees growing in the northern forests of the United States and Canada.
 Siskins eat seeds from conifers and readily come to thistle feeders in winter.
 Redpolls prefer birch seeds, also adding alder, pine, and elm seeds to the menu when necessary.
 They will also come to feeders with thistle.
 White-winged crossbills prefer seeds of spruces with small cones, as well as tamaracks, hemlocks, and to a lesser extent, white pines.
 They will also eat sunflower seeds from a feeder.